geleto/cascador-ai/README.md

 ## Features

-1. **Asynchronous Templating**: Use [Cascada](https://github.com/geleto/cascada) for easy templating that can handle async operations and can be automatically parallelized - no constructs or special syntax is needed.
+1. **Parallelized Asynchronous Templating**: Use [Cascada](https://github.com/geleto/cascada) for easy templating that can handle async operations and can be automatically parallelized - no constructs or special syntax is needed.
 2. **Flexible Outputs**: Generate text, stream responses, and create structured objects (using schemas like Zod or JSON Schema).
 3. **Filter Support**: Transform text, extract data (e.g., code blocks), and handle streams with built-in or custom filters.
 4. **Hierarchical Context**: Share and extend context across generators using the `parent` property.